Interventional pain management

-Interventional pain management or interventional pain medicine is a medical subspecialty defined by the National Uniforms Claims Committee (NUCC) as, " invasive interventions such as the discipline of medicine devoted to the diagnosis and treatment of pain related disorders principally with the application of interventional techniques in managing sub acute, chronic, persistent, and intractable pain, independently or in conjunction with other modalities of treatment".
-Medicare Payment Advisory Commission (MedPAC) defined interventional techniques as, "minimally invasive procedures including, percutaneous precision needle placement, with placement of drugs in targeted areas or ablation of targeted nerves; and some surgical techniques such as laser or endoscopic diskectomy, intrathecal infusion pumps and spinal cord stimulators, for the diagnosis and management of chronic, persistent or intractable pain".
-Minimally invasive interventions such as facet joint injections, nerve blocks (interrupting the flow of pain signals along specific nervous system pathways), neuroaugmentation (including spinal cord stimulation and peripheral nerve stimulation), vertebroplasty, kyphoplasty, nucleoplasty, endoscopic discectomy, and implantable drug delivery systems are utilized in managing subacute or chronic pain.
+Interventional pain management or interventional pain medicine is a medical subspecialty defined by the National Uniforms Claims Committee (NUCC) as " invasive interventions such as the discipline of medicine devoted to the diagnosis and treatment of pain related disorders principally with the application of interventional techniques in managing sub acute, chronic, persistent, and intractable pain, independently or in conjunction with other modalities of treatment".
+Medicare Payment Advisory Commission (MedPAC) defined interventional techniques as "minimally invasive procedures including, percutaneous precision needle placement, with placement of drugs in targeted areas or ablation of targeted nerves; and some surgical techniques such as laser or endoscopic diskectomy, intrathecal infusion pumps and spinal cord stimulators, for the diagnosis and management of chronic, persistent or intractable pain".
+Minimally invasive interventions, such as facet joint injections, nerve blocks (interrupting the flow of pain signals along specific nerve pathways), neuroaugmentation (including spinal cord stimulation and peripheral nerve stimulation), vertebroplasty, kyphoplasty, nucleoplasty, endoscopic discectomy, and implantable drug delivery systems are utilized in managing subacute or chronic pain.

 History

 Early efforts at interventional pain management date back to the origins of regional analgesia and nerve blocks, and gradually evolved into a distinct specialty.
 Tuffer described the first therapeutic nerve block for pain management in 1899.
 Von Gaza developed diagnostic blockade in pain management, using procaine for determining the pain's pathways.
-Modern day contributors include Bonica, Winnie, Raj, Racz, Bogduk, and others.
+Modern-day contributors include Bonica, Winnie, Raj, Racz, Bogduk, and others.
 The term "interventional pain management" was first used by pain management specialist Steven D. Waldman in 1996 to define the emerging specialty.
-The subspecialty of interventional pain management has received a specific specialty designation by the United States National Uniform Billing Committee to allow its practitioners to bill Federal healthcare programs including Medicare and Medicaid.
-Physicians who practice interventional pain management are represented by a variety of pain management organizations including the American Society of Interventional Pain Physicians (ASIPP) founded by Laxmaiah Manchikanti, MD, in 1998, which solely represents interventional pain management professionals.
+The subspecialty of interventional pain management has received a specific specialty designation by the United States National Uniform Billing Committee to allow its practitioners to bill federal healthcare programs, including Medicare and Medicaid.
+Physicians who practice interventional pain management are represented by a variety of pain management organizations, including the American Society of Interventional Pain Physicians (ASIPP), founded by Laxmaiah Manchikanti in 1998, which solely represents interventional pain management professionals.

 Radiation

 Radiotherapy is used when drug treatment is failing to control the pain of a growing tumor, such as in bone metastasis (most commonly), penetration of soft tissue, or compression of sensory nerves.
-Often, low doses are adequate to produce analgesia, thought to be due to reduction in pressure or, possibly, interference with the tumor's production of pain-promoting chemicals.
+Often, low doses are adequate to produce analgesia, thought to be due to a reduction in pressure or, possibly, interference with the tumor's production of pain-promoting chemicals.
 Radiopharmaceuticals that target specific tumors have been used to treat the pain of metastatic illnesses.
 Relief may occur within a week of treatment and may last from two to four months.